 from Värska to Lõunalaagri

-After hearing that all eating places is Värska closed either five or seven o’clock arrives Kalle with pizza, sandwiches, chocolate and wine.
+After hearing that all eating places in Värska closed either five or seven o’clock, Kalle arrives with pizza, sandwiches, chocolate and wine.

-As promised, the balcony is with lakeview.
+As promised, the balcony is with lake view.
 We have our dinner there, discussing regional problems, African style sunset as background.
-In the morning we leave a spider and half bottle of wine to the cleaners.
+In the morning we leave a spider and half a bottle of wine to the cleaners.

 First I have to go to Podmotsa that today is the end of the road and end of Estonian Republic but was once a big and important local place.
 There’s smell of common lilac and over the lake one can see Kulja church and bathing Russian boys.
-I eat yesterday’s emergency sabdwich.
+I consume yesterday’s emergency sandwich.

 Back in Värska I have coffee in the museum.
 Just because I could not do it last time when I was here but had to eat an ice-cream on a wet bench in the gas station.
 I recognize the bench.